quark-mcu/qm-bootloader/doc/boot_flow.rst

      - Move to 32bit protected mode.
      - Enable cache  [Quark SE only].

 #.
+Resume from sleep: [Compile option: ``ENABLE_RESTORE_CONTEXT=1``]
+    - Resume application execution if the device was put into sleep mode.
+A soft reboot is performed when a device comes out of sleep mode.
+The bootloader checks if the ``GPS1`` sticky register is set and perform a jump to the address stored in ``GPS1``.

+#.
 Set-up primary peripherals and registers:
      - Stack pointer set-up
      - RAM set-up